 The Venetian: The venue we ended up booking!

-7. DO your homework about timing: Venues charge a premium for Saturday evenings, so you can instantly save by booking your wedding on any other day of the week.
-Thursday and Friday evenings are becoming especially popular.
+Venues charge a premium for Saturday evenings, so you can instantly save by booking your wedding on any other day of the week (Thursday and Friday evenings are becoming especially popular).
 I saved a sizeable chunk of my budget by booking my shindig on a holiday Sunday, which was ideal so that guests don't have to take the next day off of work.
 However, be aware that most venues are becoming savvy to this and may charge slightly extra for a holiday Sunday than a regular one.
-Your wedding will also cost less if you book it during a non-popular season for the area that you're considering, like March in New York versus June.
-Passed hors d'oeuvres and buffets will always cost less than a formal sit-down service.
+Your wedding will also cost less if you book it during a non-popular season for the area that you're considering, like March in New York vs. June.

 Marina del Ray